-- 1. Each Party shall ensure that the HS transposition of its Schedule of Tariff Commitments in Annex 2A (Schedule of Tariff Commitments Thailand) or Annex 2B (Schedule of Tariff Commitments Sri Lanka), undertaken following the periodic amendments to the Harmonized System, is carried out without impairing existing tariff concessions granted under this Agreement. - 2.
-Each Party shall provide its Schedule of Tariff Commitments as per the nomenclature of the revised HS and a two-way correlation table setting out national tariff line level in a timely manner after completion of the HS transposition. - 3.
+1. Each Party shall ensure that the HS transposition of its Schedule of Tariff Commitments in Annex 2A (Schedule of Tariff Commitments - Thailand) or Annex 2B (Schedule of Tariff Commitments - Sri Lanka), undertaken

+- 2. Each Party shall provide its Schedule of Tariff Commitments as per the nomenclature of the revised HS and a two-way correlation table setting out national tariff line level in a timely manner after completion of the HS transposition. - 3.
 In case the Parties agree that there is any HS transposition error in the Schedules of Tariff Commitments, such error shall be rectified by the relevant Party. - 4.
 Each Party shall make publicly available its transposed Schedule of Tariff Commitments in the nomenclature of the revised HS in a timely manner.

-Article 2.9.
-Administrative Fees and Formalities
+Article 2.9: Administrative Fees and Formalities

-1. Each Party shall ensure, in accordance with paragraph 1 of Article VII of GATT 1994, that all fees and charges of whatever character (other than import and export duties and other than taxes within the purview of Article II of GATT 1994) imposed on or in connection with importation or exportation shall be limited in amount to the approximate cost of services rendered and shall not represent an indirect protection to domestic products or a taxation of imports or exports for fiscal purposes.

-- 2. Each Party shall ensure that the fees and charges are imposed in accordance with paragraphs 1 and 2 of Article 6 of the Trade Facilitation Agreement.
+- 1. Each Party shall ensure, in accordance with paragraph 1 of Article VIII of GATT 1994, that all fees and charges of whatever character (other than import and export duties and other than taxes within the purview of Article III of GATT 1994) imposed on or in connection with importation or exportation shall be limited in amount to the approximate cost of services rendered and shall not represent an indirect protection to domestic products or a taxation of imports or exports for fiscal purposes. - 2.
+Each Party shall ensure that the fees and charges are imposed in accordance with paragraphs 1 and 2 of Article 6 of the Trade Facilitation Agreement.
 The obligation set out in this paragraph shall be implemented pursuant to the transitional arrangements that each Party has provided for under the Trade Facilitation Agreement.
 Notwithstanding the above, each Party shall fully implement the obligation in this paragraph no later than 30 June 2024 or within the extended period as notified by that Party and approved by the WTO. - 3.
 Each Party shall promptly publish in an officially designated medium details of the fees and charges that it imposes on or in connection with importation or exportation of goods and shall make such information available on the internet.

-Article 2.10.
-Non-Tariff Measures
+Article 2.10: Non-Tariff Measures

 - 1. Each Party shall not introduce or maintain any non-tariff measures on the importation of any goods of the other Party or on the exportation or sale for export of any goods destined for the other Party, except in accordance with its WTO rights and obligations, including those set out in Article XI of GATT 1994, and other provisions of this Agreement.
 To this end, Article XI of GATT 1994 and its Notes and Supplementary Provisions are incorporated into and made part of this Agreement, mutatis mutandis. - 2.
 Each Party shall ensure the transparency of its non-tariff measures permitted in paragraph 1 and shall ensure that any such measures are not prepared, adopted or applied with a view to or with the effect of creating unnecessary obstacles to trade between Parties. - 3.
 The Parties understand that the rights and obligations under GATT 1994, as incorporated into and made part of this Agreement, mutatis mutandis, pursuant to paragraph 1, prohibit a Party from adopting or maintaining: - (a) export and import price requirements, except as permitted in enforcement of countervailing and antidumping orders and undertakings; - (b) voluntary export restraints, inconsistent with Article VI of GATT 1994, as implemented under Article 18 of the SCM Agreement and paragraph 1 of Article 8 of the Anti-Dumping Agreement. - 4.
-The Parties recognise the treatments under the WTO of a net food- importing developing country for the purpose of food security under this Agreement.
-(1) - (1) A net food-importing country is any developing country Member of the WTO which was a net importer of basic foodstuffs in any three years of the most recent five-year period for which data are available and which notifies the Committee on Agriculture of the WTO of its decision to be listed as a Net Food-Importing Developing Country for the purposes of the Decision on Measures Concerning the Possible Negative Effects of the Reform Programme on Least-Developed and Net Food-Importing Developing Countries.
+The Parties recognise the treatments under the WTO of a net food-importing developing country for the purpose of food security under this Agreement.1

-Article 2.11.
-Import Licensing Procedures
+Article 2.11: Import Licensing Procedures